gabisantosi/google-homepage/README.md

-TOP first assigment.
-Easy Version: Build the Google.com homepage
+First HTML/CSS project - recreating a non-functional version of the Google homepage